-Buy U.S. Savings Bonds Regularly on the Payroll Savings Plan NW 65360, Docid: 32989611 Page 95 had contacted Mr. Cox, Chief Counsel for the United States Postal Service, at which time he informed Mr. Cox that the White House had authorized the release of all national security mail covers, and requested Cox furnish same to him.
-According to Shaheen, Cox then contacted the White House to determine if Wallach's story was in fact true, at which time James Wilderotter, Assistant Counsel to the President, advised that Wallach's name was unfamiliar to him, and that he had not been given authority to obtain national security mail covers.
-Mr. Shaheen stated he, at the direction of Mr. O'Connor, was furnishing the Bureau in writing, a report of his conversations with Wallach and also stated that O'Connor stated he would no longer have any dealings with Wallach because of the Obvious unethical conduct and lack of honesty on Wallach's part.
+Mr. Shaheen stated that it was obvious that Wallach could not be trusted and remarked that the Department had been keeping book on him.
+Shaheen informed SA Daly that Wallach Enclosure had contacted Mr. Cox, Chief Counsel for the United States Postal Service, at which time he informed Mr. Cox that the White House had authorized the release of all national security mail covers, and requested Cox furnish same to him.
+According to Shaheen, Cox then contacted the White House to determine if Wallach's story was in fact true, at which time James Wilderotter, Assistant Counsel to the President, advised that Wallach's name was unfamiliar to him, and that the had not been given authority to obtain national security mail covers.
+Mr. Shaheen stated he, at the direction of Mr. O'Connor, was furnishing the Bureau in writing, a report of his conversations with Wallach and also stated that O'Connor stated he would no longer have any dealings with Wallach because of the obvious unethical conduct and lack of honesty on Wallach's part.